seanorama/masterclass/security-advanced/README.md

   ```
 - Pre-req for below steps: Your AD admin/instructor should have given 'registersssd' user permissions to add the workstation to OU=HadoopNodes (needed to run 'adcli join' successfully)

+- Note: the below is just a sample way of using SSSD.
+It will vary completely by environment and needs tuning and testing for your environment.

 - Run the steps in this section **on each node**

 ```